With the right small front garden ideas, you can create an inviting first impression for guests, and grow a variety of plants.

 Just because your front garden is small, it doesn’t mean it deserves any less thought and attention than a larger one.
 Just as you would any other garden, think about focal points, variety, repetition, height and depth.

 ‘Create symmetry around the perimeter using minimal, restrained repetition of colors,’ recommends Kalra.
-‘Then contrast the textures patchworking three to four species for it to feel expansive.
+‘Then contrast the textures, patchworking three to four species for it to feel expansive.
 Centralize on one focus point, like a dwarf fruit tree, a single stem olive tree or even a natural stone carved fountain.’

 ‘A more formal garden – or a touch of it – often looks best,’ says Coldstream.
 ‘Make sure the entrance is clearly defined and symmetrical where possible.
-Planting or planters can frame the front door while borders next to the house soften architecture and provide drainage.
+Planting or planters can frame the front door, while borders next to the house soften architecture and provide drainage.